Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Some basics of algebraic number theory

 \section{Some basics of algebraic number theory}

 Here we present the notions of algebraic number theory used to build the RLWE cryptosystem.
-Readers who are familiar with them can easily skip this section, while readers who are not are referred to \cite{stewart}, Chapter 2 for more details.
+Readers who are familiar with them can safely skip this section, since all our notations are standard.
+Readers who are not so familiar are referred to \cite{stewart}, Chapter 2 for more details.